-As many of us home cooks know, rotisserie chickens can be a hugely useful shortcut in the kitchen.
-After cutting the meat away from the bones and shredding it, you can use it in sandwiches, enchiladas, burritos, soups, casseroles, and much, much more!
+Most home cooks know how useful of a shortcut rotisserie chickens can be.
+After taking the meat off the bones, you can use it in sandwiches, enchiladas, burritos, soups, casseroles, and more.

 Why I Never Throw Away A Rotisserie Chicken

-Making your own chicken stock used to be an all-day affair, but thanks to the Instant Pot, I can now do it in just a couple of hours!
-And that’s time I can spend working on other things, because I don’t have to check in on it regularly like I would with something cooking on my stovetop.
+Making your own chicken stock used to be an all-day affair, but thanks to the Instant Pot, you can now do it in just a couple of hours!
+Plus, that’s time you can spend working on other things, because you don’t have to check on it regularly like you do with something you’re cooking on the stovetop.

-How To Make Homemade Chicken Stock Using Rotisserie Chicken Bones
+How To Make Chicken Stock With Rotisserie Chicken Bones

 Ingredients you can use:

 Place the bones from one or two rotisserie chickens in your Instant Pot, along with whatever vegetables or scraps you have on hand or have stashed in your freezer.
 (Celery, carrots, onions, leeks, and mushrooms are all classic flavorings for stocks, but you can also branch out depending on what you have on hand.)

 Once all your ingredients are in the pot, add enough water to cover them and twist the lid into place.
 Use the Pressure Cook function to cook the stock for 30 minutes to 2 hours.
 (The longer you cook it, the richer and more flavorful your stock will turn out.)